UPDATE – JANUARY 2026:

 Banned Applications

-Biometric categorization using sensitive characteristics.
+- Biometric categorization using sensitive characteristics

-Scraping facial images to create databases.
+- Scraping facial images to create facial recognition databases

-Emotion recognition in work and education settings.
+- Emotion recognition in work and education settings

-Social scoring based on behavior.
+- Social scoring based on behavior

-AI that manipulates human behaviors.
+- AI systems that manipulate human behavior

 Law Enforcement Exemptions